 Today, euro banknotes and coins are legal tender in 19 of the 28 Member States of the European Union, including the overseas departments, territories and islands which are either part of or associated with euro area countries.
 These countries form the euro area.
 The micro-states of Andorra, Monaco, San Marino and Vatican City also use the euro, on the basis of a formal arrangement with the European Community.

 Estonia became a member of the Eurosystem on 1 January 2011, when the euro was introduced as the sole legal tender of the country.

-In addition, the euro area comprises Belgium, the Netherlands, Germany, France, Italy, Ireland, Austria, Finland, Spain, Portugal, Luxembourg, Greece, Slovenia, Cyprus, Malta and Slovakia.
+In addition, the euro area comprises Belgium, the Netherlands, Germany, France, Italy, Ireland, Austria, Finland, Spain, Portugal, Luxembourg, Greece, Slovenia, Cyprus, Malta, Slovakia and Latvia.

 Since the introduction of euro cash in 2002, the value and the number of euro banknotes in circulation have risen steadily.
 Cash is by far the most widely used means of payment for retail transactions in the euro area in terms of the number of transactions, although in terms of value it has a significantly smaller share.
 In both respects, however, the role of cash has been gradually declining in recent decades, while the use of debit and credit cards has been growing, a trend that is expected to continue.